BalajigowdaHS/Los-Angeles-Crime-Analytics/README.md

-## Exploring Crime Trends in Los Angles (2020-2023)
+# Exploring Crime Trends in Los Angles (2020-2023)

+## Overview

 The dataset, sourced from the website https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8/about_data, compiles crime data in the city of Los Angeles from 2020 to the present, offering a comprehensive record of public safety incidents.
 With a substantial dataset of 843515 records, each row captures details of specific crimes, while the 28 columns provide a wealth of information including incident dates, locations, crime types, victim demographics, and investigative status.
 This dataset serves as a valuable resource for analyzing and understanding the dynamics of criminal activity in Los Angeles over the specified timeframe

-Significant trends have emerged in a thorough examination of crime data spanning 2020-2023, offering valuable insights into reported incidents.

-#### How has the overall crime rate in the city evolved over the past few years?
+## How has the overall crime rate in the city evolved over the past few years?

 To effectively analyze the evolution of the city's overall crime rate over the past few years, our approach involves a multi-dimensional examination of the available crime data.
 Firstly, we focus on the annual aggregation of crime incidents, providing a clear picture of the year-over-year changes in crime rate.
 This broad perspective is crucial to understand the general trend, whether there's an increase or decrease in criminal activities over the years.